Preshita21/OIBSIP/README.md

-ATM Interface
+ATM Interface.
-Below is the code for ATM interface (task 3) in java developement by oasis infobyte.
+Below is the code for ATM interface (task 3) in java developement by Oasis Infobyte.
 Hope it will help you!